14 Creative garden room ideas to maximize your living space

-Generally, pale paint can soften the look of your garden room, while a brighter colour can bring a pop of interest to your green lawn.
-The right colour for your garden room depends on your preferences and the room’s intended use.
+Generally, pale paint can soften the look of your garden room, while a brighter color can bring a pop of interest to your green lawn.
+The right color for your garden room depends on your preferences and the room’s intended use.

 Lighting can make a garden room look more unique and inviting.
 Even with a tight budget, good lighting can create luxury garden rooms.
 Most garden rooms have lighting hung inside, beaming out onto the lawn.
 For glass garden rooms, hang the lights outside to achieve a nice ambience.

 Pick comfy furniture

 Comfortable furniture can encourage you to spend your time in your garden room.
 Choose different types of furniture for different purposes, such as:

 A patio table and chair set for dining

 A soft couch or lounge chair for reading and resting, or

 A cozy loveseat for relaxing with a cup of tea or glass of wine